Skydevil4fly/AGV-Precision-Agriculture/README.md

 A line-following robot module is being developed for autonomous farm navigation.

 > 🚧 **Project Status: Work in Progress**
-> Machine learning + SMS + dosing control are functional.
+> Machine learning + SMS + Line-following navigation are functional.
-> Line-following navigation is partially complete and currently being tuned.
+> control unit is partially complete

 ---